zedithx/Cloud-Iot-Infra/backend/README.md

 - **Event scheduling** – EventBridge rules for hourly capture simulation, hourly+5min SageMaker batch transform launches, and a 5-minute telemetry evaluator.
 - **ML inference** – SageMaker Batch Transform job triggered every hour at :05, with outputs pushed to an S3 bucket and processed by Lambda before landing in DynamoDB.
 - **Telemetry processing** – Lambda invoked by IoT Core that stores readings/thresholds in DynamoDB, plus a scheduled evaluator that raises SNS alerts using recent metrics and the latest disease risk.
-- **Notifications** – SNS topic with default email subscription driven by environment context.
+- **Notifications** – SNS topic that invokes an email relay Lambda; the Lambda uses SES to deliver alerts with configurable sender/recipient addresses.
 - **API service** – ECS Fargate FastAPI service behind an ALB, surfaced via API Gateway HTTP API.
 - **Operations** – SSM parameter for alert thresholds, Secrets Manager secret for FastAPI API key, CloudWatch alarms for critical workloads.